GAumala/blog/static/posts/2020-11-06-arch-linux-wont-boot-now-what.md

 ```

 As you can see `/dev/sda1` is the "boot" partition, `/dev/sda2` is used for
-swap memory and `dev/sda3` is the one that I have to mount.
+swap memory and `/dev/sda3` is the one that I have to mount.

 Mounting the filesystem by itself is not very useful.
 To actually use the
 files and programs installed in that partition you have to log in as a known
-user, or `chroot` into the system.
+user, or ["chroot"](https://wiki.archlinux.org/index.php/Chroot) into the system.

 ## chroot

 Now that the filesystem is mounted at `/mnt` (or wherever you want), you can
-`chroot` like this:
+chroot like this:

 ```
 arch-chroot /mnt